dantaslab/resfams_update/README.md

 ---

 ## Analysis
-  In order to assess the update to Resfams, we performed analysis on the _Precision and Recall_ as well as the _Resolution_ of the updated database.
+  To assess the update to Resfams, we performed analysis on the _Precision and Recall_ as well as the _Resolution_ of the updated database.
 That is, we wanted to see the accuracy of the new database and at what level--family, gene, variant-- we were able to classify sequences.

 ### 1) Resolution Comparative Analysis:
   Resolution analysis was performed against 5 different databases and across 3 datasets.